 Yelp iOS Application Redesign

-How Might We Empower YELP USERS to better utilize search categories and filters?
+How Might We Empower YELP Customers to better utilize search categories and filters?

 This project is an exercise to demonstrate my design process when redesigning an existing user experience.
 I chose to analyze and redesign the current categories and filters for the popular crowd-sourced review app Yelp.
 My focus was two-fold, to increase engagement with a more visual UI and to encourage users to explore more of the existing browse categories.

 The existing search categories page is a monolith of listed options, with many categories buried under a "more categories" link.
 I've parsed out this list into a framework of three use-based categories.

 Large images and hit-area for the most common categories.

 New “Services” section that combines delivery and reservation options.